End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System

 \subsection{Deployment}

 As described in Section~\ref{sec:System_Overview}, TwinCAT tasks operate in a real-time kernel without access to external libraries.
 Consequently, the GRU-based inference of $\pi_{\text{NC}}$ must be implemented as a fully custom C++ module to meet hard real-time constraints.
 Model complexity is therefore strictly coupled to the real-time limit of \SI{250}{\micro\second} per control cycle.
 To support more expressive models within this bound, the implementation must be highly optimized for low-latency execution.
-Our implementation uses a custom binary serialization format compatible with both PyTorch and TwinCAT, and is optimized through heavy use of Advanced Vector Extensions~2~(AVX2) intrinsics for vectorized matrix operations and approximated activation functions.
-Tab.~\ref{tab:GRUInferenceTimes} reports the measured inference times for GRU-based architectures.
+Our implementation uses a custom binary serialization format compatible with PyTorch and TwinCAT, and is optimized through heavy use of Advanced Vector Extensions~2~(AVX2) intrinsics for vectorized matrix operations and approximated activation functions.
+Because hard real-time faults occur if a single cycle time is exceeded, Table~\ref{tab:GRUInferenceTimes} reports the critical worst-case execution time for GRU-based architectures.
 For the tested neural architectures, the AVX2-optimized implementation achieves an $8\times$ speedup over a naive scalar baseline.